 Tap water has chlorine in it and that will kill fish.
 Use a dechlorinator before you add new water and established pond and the correct amount for the first time you fill your pond.
-Don't bother with a pond sized bottle of dechlorinator since your pond is tiny and you won't need much.
-San Diego tap water doesn't need any other additions to be ready for your pond.
+Don’t bother with a pond sized bottle of dechlorinator since your pond is tiny and you won’t need much.
+Research the water in your area to understand if it needs anything else to make it safe for fish.

 Some people recommend pond test kits.
 I bought one, I never use it.
-(Hey!
-Do you want to buy a pond test kit?)
-Basically you want to be sure the ammonia and nitrate levels of your water are low enough to not kill the fish.
+These test kits let you know if the ammonia and nitrate levels of your water are low enough to keep your fish alive.

 5. Filtration System

-I chose this filtration system with a pump that would also make a water fountain.
+I chose a filtration system with a 325 gph pump that would also make a water fountain.
 It does take up a fair amount of space in the bottom of the tank but that also means I have to clean it less often.
 Be sure to read all the directions to ensure safety and longevity of your pump system.
-The one linked here has a variety of tops for the water spout that can make different sounds and looks for the water fountain.
+Some fountain pumps comes with a variety of attachments that can make different sounds and looks for the water fountain.
 As you set it up watch for water spraying or splashing out of the tank.
 You do not need a filtration system.
 This is a preference.